Skip to content

 Set the repository variable TEXRA_REVIEW_ENABLED to false to pause TeXRA reviews without removing the workflow file.
 Set it back to anything else (or unset it) to resume.

-If the model provider or CLI run fails, the external action fails the workflow check instead of posting a fallback review.
+If the model provider or CLI run fails, the action fails the workflow check instead of posting a fallback review.
 Treat that failed check as the signal that no review was completed.
+Open the run log from the Actions tab to see the error — common causes are an expired or out-of-credit API key and provider outages.
+Use Re-run failed jobs on the run page to try again.

 Next Steps